Canon 7D vs Leica Digilux 3

 |8.||Canon 5D Mark II||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Canon 7D (unlike the Digilux 3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the Digilux 3 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the Digilux 3 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Leica Digilux 3 Manual.
+Further information on the features and operation of the 7D and Digilux 3 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Leica Digilux 3 Manual.